-Before you start a project, a Readiness assessment should be conducted to review various pre-requisite processes & enablement are in place and to ensure you have other “must haves” are in place to create the conditions for a successful project.
-If you don’t start from the right place, you are likely to end up in the wrong place.
+Before you start a project, a readiness assessment should be conducted to confirm that the various pre-requisite processes and enablement are in place and to ensure that you have the other “must haves” ready to create the conditions for a successful project.

 The objectives of this assessment are to:

-- Evaluate of how prepared you are to start project work.
+- Evaluate how prepared you are to start project work.

 - Reduce budget creep while things are getting ready.

 - Reduce the likelihood of project failure and risk of delay.